-- provides guidance on the application and interpretation of paragraph 63A which deals with the disregarding of a capital gain or capital loss on the disposal of an asset by a PBO; and - must be read with Interpretation Note 24 "Income Tax: Public Benefit Organisations: Trading Rules Partial Taxation of Trading Receipts".
+- provides guidance on the application and interpretation of paragraph 63A which deals with the disregarding of a capital gain or capital loss on the disposal of an asset by a PBO; and - must be read with Interpretation Note No. 24 (Issue 3) "Income Tax: Public Benefit Organisations: Trading Rules - Partial Taxation of Trading Receipts" dated 4 February 2014.